 I will attempt to begin at the beginning.

 A few months ago I met a really cool guy on OkCupid.
 We shall call him The Italian.
 He’s a supervisor with a Chinese based company that proofreads legal documents.
 He lives on China time so it’s kind of hard to get together during his waking hours, but we managed.
 We were supposed to go on this really hip first date silk-screening shirts and sipping wine at the Warhol museum, but he was feeling a little sick so he canceled.
 (Men are such babies.)
 I was pretty crushed.
-Okay, completely crushed, but I got over it.
+Okay, completely crushed, but I went anyway and got over it.
 He never did reschedule, so I finally put him on the spot and asked if it was happening or not.
 He said we should meet at least once after all that, but he didn’t think things would work out due to his vampire lifestyle and the hour’s drive between us.
-My thoughts ranged from, “Why bother?” to, “This motherfucker here…” to, “Eh, well, why not?”
+My thoughts ranged from, “Why bother?” to, “This %$#@&! right here…” to, “Eh, well, why not?”
 In the end I just sighed and agreed to meet.

 We went to Applebee’s (SO hip) since it was the only place open late.
 I liked him, but it was clearly a not-a-date.
 He’s quirky, intellectual, feminist, charming, chivalrous, and a bit odd.
 Ever the gentleman.
 Lovely smile.
 He brought me a book called “If On a Winter’s Night a Traveler” because I had previously mentioned that I would love to write a book in which the character falls in love with the reader, and this book had a similar twist.
-He gave me a hug at the end of the night (with permission) and, after hemming and hawing a moment, said I could take my time with the book.
+He gave me a hug at the end of the night (after asking permission) and, after hemming and hawing a moment, said I could take my time with the book.
 He was clearly not interested.
-An hour later he shocked the hell out of me by asking for a second date.
+An hour later he shocked the heck out of me by asking for a second date.

 On date two he made us dinner at his place (specifying that this was not a sexual advance) and we went for a walk in the local cemetery.
 That sounds weird, but it was a beautiful place and the deer don’t care a fig about the people walking by.
 We had a great time (he cooked pasta with cured pig face and it was DELICIOUS) but I didn’t think he was really attracted to me.
 At the end of the night he asked to kiss me (am I a good kisser while holding my gross garlic breath?
-Unlikely) which also shocked the hell out of me.
+Unlikely) which also shocked the heck out of me.
 Turns out he’s a very passionate kind of guy.
-I think the sex would be unlike anything I’ve experienced before, but we will NEVER KNOW, because after our next date canoeing on the lake (which was very brave of him considering his deathly fear of water) and his statement that he’d like another, I explained that I was confused by his mixed signals (why you no text me?!) and he said he really doesn’t have time for dating.
-FUCK.
+I think he would be unlike anything I’ve experienced before, but we will NEVER KNOW, because after our next date canoeing on the lake (which was very brave of him considering his deathly fear of water) and his statement that he’d like another, I explained that I was confused by his mixed signals (why you no text me?!) and he said he really doesn’t have time for dating.
+F***.

 I asked if he would like to be friends.
 He said he would.
 A few weeks later we met up to hang out at a bookstore and get lunch.
 It was marvelous.
 He surprised me with a copy of “The Slaughterhouse Five” at lunch, complete with an inscription referencing an earlier conversation.
 Honestly I am nuts about this guy, but I have to keep it in check because he is clearly not interested.
 Okay, not clearly.
 He’s very complimentary and he wrote a cute inscription in my book, which feels indicative of a long-term… relationship?
 Friendship?
 But he still never returns my text messages.
-Men.